Schveitzer/testes_api_zedelivery/README.md

 To generate reports:
 > You must have the allure client installed

-Run the command below to generate the test report in the folder `./reports/allure-report`:
+Run the command below to generate the test report:

 ```bash
 $ allure generate --clean ./reports/allure_results/ -o ./reports/allure-report